MPCA-data/tidytuesdays/show-n-tell/exercises/README.md

 <img src="../../images/bert_ernie.jpg" width=248 align="right" />

-> They say read more to write better.
+> "Read more to write better."

-So let's practice interpreting R scripts to a partner, who will try to take what you say and turn it back into code.
-It'll be like a game of **telephone**, but for R.
+Let's practice reading R scripts to a partner, who will listen to what you say and try to turn it back into code.
+It's like a game of *telephone*, but for R.

 #### Steps